Overview

 Alert after

-- Single event — send an alert each time a matching conclusion occurs
+- Single event - alert each time a matching conclusion occurs

-- Consecutive events — only alert after N matching conclusions in a row, reducing noise for flaky jobs
+- Consecutive events - only alert after N matching conclusions in a row, which cuts noise from flaky jobs

 Cooldown

-Optionally require that job or step logs contain specific patterns before triggering an alert.
-Each pattern uses RE2 regex syntax with an optional case-sensitivity toggle.
-You can add up to 10 patterns per monitor.
-This is useful for alerting on specific error messages (e.g.,OutOfMemory, SIGKILL) rather than all failures.
+You can require that job or step logs match specific patterns before an alert triggers.
+Patterns use RE2 regex syntax with an optional case-sensitivity toggle.
+Up to 10 patterns per monitor.
+Useful when you only care about specific errors (e.g.,OutOfMemory, SIGKILL) rather than all failures.

 Notifications